Marketing today is no longer about pushing messages to a broad audience and hoping they resonate.

 Diagnostic Analytics: This technology utilizes customer behavior data to identify and analyze problems related to customer behavior.

-Predictive Analytics: Organizations will examine both past and present data to identify future opportunities associated with any event.
+Predictive Analytics: Organizations will examine past and present data to identify future opportunities associated with events.

 Predictive customer analytics will enable organizations to forecast their performance and various outcomes.